 7. Exercising your rights

-- Right of access: you have the right to obtain a copy of all personal data we hold about you.
+- Right of access: you have the right to obtain a copy of all the personal data we hold about you.

-- Right to be forgotten: you can ask, in certain cases, for the deletion of all your personal data.
+- Right to be forgotten: in certain cases, you may request that all your Personal Data be deleted.

-- Right to portability: you can ask to have your personal data returned to you in an understandable and readable format.
+- Right to portability: you can ask to have your Personal Data returned to you in an understandable and readable format.

 In order to respond to your request, we may ask you to provide us with proof of your identity and/or additional supporting information.

-You may exercise your rights by contacting Lydia at the address mentioned in Article 7 and/or PayLead at :
+You may exercise your rights by contacting Lydia Solutions at the address mentioned in Article 7 and/or PayLead at :

-58 bis rue de la Chaussée d'Antin, 75009 PARIS
+58 bis rue de la Chaussée d'Antin, 75009 PARIS - France